Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 * Apr.
 10 New York City Hampton Roads Apr.
 11 Independent

-*I believe the wrong date has been given here – should probably be left New York July 10, arrived Hampton Roads July 11, and voyage belongs further down in the record (inserted there).
+*I believe the wrong dates have been given here – should probably be left New York July 10, arrived Hampton Roads July 11, and voyage belongs further down in the record (inserted there).
+See also Page 3.

 Apr.
 17 Belfast Lough Milford Haven Apr.
 18 BB 163 Convoy available at BB convoys